Since 2001

 Room-by-room reality for a 5-bedroom Disney-corridor build

-A typical $25,000 5-bedroom package allocates roughly 22% to living and dining, 14% to the primary suite, 32% across three secondary bedrooms plus a bunk room conversion, 13% to outdoor, and 9% to the houseware kit.
+A typical 5-bedroom planning allocation puts roughly 22% into living and dining, 14% into the primary suite, 32% across three secondary bedrooms plus a bunk room conversion, 13% into outdoor, and 9% into the houseware kit.
 The remaining 10% goes to art, lighting, and accessories that compound the photo quality across every room.

-Two big spend differences from 4-bedroom: (a) the bunk room is its own line item (~$5,000), and (b) dining for 12 instead of 8 requires a different table footprint plus more chairs, which adds ~$1,000.
+Two big scope differences from 4-bedroom: (a) the bunk room is its own line item, and (b) dining for 12 instead of 8 requires a different table footprint plus more chairs.
 Outside of those two specific increases, the rest of the package scales proportionally.

 Outdoor scope is where 5-bedroom properties most-often underperform their potential.
 Most resort communities have lanais or pool decks sized to seat 12 comfortably, but residential furniture sized to seat 12 is rarely included with the property purchase.
-A $3,500 outdoor scope that photographs well is one of the highest-ROI decisions at this tier — the lanai shot is consistently the second or third listing photo, which is where conversion happens.
+A photo-ready outdoor scope is one of the highest-impact decisions at this tier — the lanai shot is consistently the second or third listing photo, which is where conversion happens.

 How a 5-bedroom listing actually beats its neighbors

 Three levers consistently move 5-bedroom listings up the search ranks within their resort community.
 First, the bunk room and its theme — visible in the listing title and second photo.
-Second, the dining shot — properties with photogenic dining for the full sleep count outperform identical-floor-plan listings with smaller dining sets by 8–15%.
+Second, the dining shot — properties with photogenic dining for the full sleep count tend to outperform identical-floor-plan listings with smaller dining sets.
 Third, the primary suite — guests scroll for the “adult sanctuary” image, and the suite quality decides whether the booking goes to your listing or the one next door.

 Levers that do not consistently move the needle at this tier: kitchen renovations (guests rarely photograph the kitchen at this scale), game rooms (some help, but most 5BR community floor plans don’t have the dedicated space for them), or specialty entertainment setups.
 Spend on the three things that show up in the listing carousel; deprioritize everything else.